uliss/quneiform/readme.txt

 - it only works if you run it in the build directory
 - it only reads BMP files
 - layout analysis is disabled
-- only supported language is a mixture of english and russian (which means that some of your 'a' letters may get recognized as the corresponding cyrillic letter and so on)

 Patches to fix any of these issues are gladly accepted.